iamseonghoon/Awesome-On-Device-AI-Inference/README.md

 # Awesome-On-Device-AI-Inference 🔍📲
 This list highlights academic work focused on running AI models efficiently on resource-constrained mobile devices, such as smartphones and edge devices.
 This repo references [Awesome-On-Device-AI-Systems](https://github.com/jeho-lee/Awesome-On-Device-AI-Systems).
-We categorize target devices into **Edge Devices** (e.g., NVIDIA Jetson), **Smartphones** (e.g., Snapdragon/Exynos), and **Microcontrollers**, with a primary focus on research conducted for **edge devices and smartphones**.
+We categorize target devices into **Edge Devices** (e.g., NVIDIA Jetson), **Smartphones** (e.g., Snapdragon/Exynos), and **Microcontrollers**, with a primary focus on research conducted for edge devices and smartphones.

 ### Single-DNN Inference on CPU/GPU
 **Application-specific**